 With funding from the National Science Foundation’s LSAMP Program, OTS offers a research experience for students from NSF LSAMP Alliance member institutions.
 Students selected for the program will live at La Selva Research Station or Las Cruces Research Station for their eight-week program.
-From this program, you can expect to gain the following: 1) research skills in the field, 2) communication skills through training in scientific writing, oral presentations, science blogging, and videography, and 3) exposure to the landscape and cultural surrounding the research stations, including environmental topics such as biodiversity conservation and agroecology.
+From this program, you can expect to gain the following: 1) research skills in the field, 2) communication skills through training in scientific writing, oral presentations, science blogging, and videography, and 3) exposure to topics that affect the research stations and biodiversity conservation in the tropics..

 Please read the “Curriculum” (program description) and the “Prerequisites” (who can apply) tabs carefully.
-After November 5th, 2018, the list of mentors will be confirmed and project topics will be available for review.
+In the “Faculty” tab you can find the complete list of mentors and projects for 2022.